GSA/Section508.gov/_pages/acquisition/2022-06-23-sell-how-to-create-acr-with-vpat.md

 sidenav: true
 permalink: sell/how-to-create-acr-with-vpat/
 type: acquisition
-title: 'How to Create an Accessibility Conformance Report Using A Voluntary Product Accessibility Template (VPAT<sup>&trade;</sup>)'
+title: 'How to Create an Accessibility Conformance Report Using A Voluntary Product Accessibility Template (VPAT&reg;)'
 contributors: haileselassie, sirk, NASA
 ---

-This page is intended to instruct users on how to develop an Accessibility Conformance Report (ACR) using a Voluntary Product Accessibility Template (VPAT<sup>&trade;</sup>).
+This page is intended to instruct users on how to develop an Accessibility Conformance Report (ACR) using a Voluntary Product Accessibility Template (VPAT&reg;).
 This information was adapted from NASA's [Demystifying Section 508: An Industry Guide to Understanding Section 508 of the Rehabilitation Act][6].
 For more information on ACRs and VPATs<sup>&trade;</sup> visit the Acquisition section of Section508.gov.

 The ACR is a representation of how the product meets the applicable Section 508 Technical Standards.
 The product owner/developer must first test the product against those standards in order to complete an ACR.
-Currently, the most common way an ACR is completed is by using the (VPAT<sup>&trade;</sup> template created by the IT Industry Council (ITI).
+Currently, the most common way an ACR is completed is by using the (VPAT&reg; template created by the IT Industry Council (ITI).

-Although there are other possible methods to complete an ACR, this part of the guide will walk you through how to complete an ACR using the VPAT<sup>&trade;</sup>.
+Although there are other possible methods to complete an ACR, this part of the guide will walk you through how to complete an ACR using the VPAT&reg;.

-## Step 1: Download the VPAT<sup>&trade;</sup>
+## Step 1: Download the VPAT&reg;
 <div class="grid-container padding-x-0">
   <div class="grid-row grid-gap">
-    <div class="tablet:grid-col">The VPAT<sup>&trade;</sup> is a free template that may be downloaded by going to the <a href="https://www.itic.org/policy/accessibility/vpat">ITI website</a>.
+    <div class="tablet:grid-col">The VPAT&reg; is a free template that may be downloaded by going to the <a href="https://www.itic.org/policy/accessibility/vpat">ITI website</a>.
 If you are selling to the U.S. federal government, then you must use the Revised Section 508 or the INT International Editions of the template  (which include all Revised Section 508 requirements).</div>
     <div class="tablet:grid-col" style="text-align: center">
         <div class="margin-top-1"><img src="https://assets.section508.gov/files/vpat-snapshot.png" aria-labelledby="vpat_snapshot" class="border-2px border-base-light shadow-2 padding-1"></div>
         <div class="font-mono-3xs margin-y-1"><span id="vpat_snapshot">Snapshot of ITI VPAT Homepage</span></div>